Find what you are looking for

 Sole traders must also comply with GDPR.
 All businesses that handle personal data are advised to designate a person to oversee GDPR compliance.
 Compliance is required because all businesses, including sole traders, are vulnerable to data breaches.
 These breaches can be of a malicious nature or may simply occur because of minor negligence.

-Cybercriminals often attack small business and sole traders, because their cybersecurity may be weak.
+Cybercriminals often attack small businesses and sole traders, because their cybersecurity may be weak.
 Businesses must report any breach to the authorities within 72 hours.

 The breach notification must include: